jamesearlywine/document-templating-service/README.md

 - `npm run build:template`
 - `npm run deploy`

-Then go to your aws web console and find the cloudformation stack "DocumentTemplatingService" in your specified region.
+Then go to your aws web console and find the cloudformation stack "DocumentTemplatingService" in your specified aws region.